goong-io/goong-io.github.io/README.md

 In the `.html` file, write the HTML and JavaScript constituting the example.

 * Do **not** include an access token in the example code.
 The access token will be inserted automatically by the template, using the current logged in user's default public token, or a placeholder `<insert token here>` string if the user is not logged in.
 * Do **not** use custom styles from your personal account.
-Use only the default `mapbox` account styles.
+Use only the default `goong` account styles.
 * On commit, Prettier will format the code for all files, including HTML.

 Every example **must** have an accompanying image.
 To get an image, run the site locally and take a screenshot of the rendered map in the example:

-1. Run `npm run create-image <example-file-name> <mapbox-access-token>`.
+1. Run `npm run create-image <example-file-name> <goong-maptiles-api-key>`.
 The script will take a screenshot of the map in the example and save it to `docs/img/src/`.
 Commit the image.
 2. Run `npm start` to verify that your example image is loading as expected.

 💡 If `npm run create-image` does not generate an ideal image.
 You can also take a screenshot of it yourself by running the site locally with `npm start` and taking a screenshot of the example map in PNG format.
 Resize it to 1200 x 500 pixels and save it in the `docs/img/src` folder.